Data-informativity conditions for structured linear systems with implications for dynamic networks: Data informativity conditions for structured systems

 A (prediction error) identification algorithm that would estimate a model by minimizing a scalar cost function of the prediction error (\ref{eq:8}), would, under the data-informativity condition of Proposition \ref{prop2}, typically lead to a situation where part of the model parameters are uniquely determined and estimated consistently, while other parameters are non-unique.
 For the concerned optimization algorithms, this requires the appropriate handling of this situation in terms of dealing with singular Jacobian matrices during the optimization.
 Currently applied optimization algorithm, as e.g. implemented in MATLAB's System Identification Toolbox, can handle this effectively.

 One may wonder why it would be interesting, when identifying a MIMO model, to focus on the consistency of only a part of the model.
-This problem particularly appears when identifying a single module in a dynamic network, as further elaborated in subsequent Sections.
+This problem particularly appears when identifying a single module in a dynamic network, as further elaborated in subsequent sections.

-\begin{remark} While the vector $\kappa^{[j]}$ is composed of the signals related (the columns of) to nonzero terms in the corresponding model $[G(q,\theta)\ H(q,\theta)]_{j*}$, the theory actually holds for signals related to (the columns of) {\it parametrized} terms in the corresponding model.
-In other words, terms in the model that are known a priori, can be excluded from $\kappa^{[j]}$, as they do not serve as inputs to terms that are parametrized and need to be identified. \end{remark}
+\begin{remark} While the vector $\kappa^{[j]}$ is composed of the signals related to (the columns of) nonzero terms in the corresponding model $[G(q,\theta)\ H(q,\theta)]_{j*}$, the theory actually holds for signals related to (the columns of) {\it parametrized} terms in the corresponding model.
+In other words, terms in the model that are known a priori (like controllers in a network), can be excluded from $\kappa^{[j]}$, as they do not serve as inputs to terms that are parametrized and need to be identified. \end{remark}